 Fats and Oils

 Until somewhat recently, fat was something to avoid.
 Well, it still is…to a point.
 The body needs and uses even the “bad” fats to some extent, but there are also many fats that are now considered “good.”
 The good fats are usually found in higher amounts in seafood and plant sources whereas the “bad” fats tend to dominate in animal sources.
 If it is solid at room temperature it’s mostly “bad” fat, like bacon or beef grease.
 If it’s a liquid, it’s mostly good fat like olive oil.
-So really, there isn’t “good” and “bad” at all.
+Really, there isn’t “good” and “bad” at all.
 But what is bad is not getting enough of the ones we used to call “good.”
 Namely omega-3’s.2

 How Much to Eat In Your Healthy Food Plan

 First of all, how much food to eat will vary from person to person depending on many factors such as activity level, body size, physical goals and convenience.
 For instance, an individual that goes running for 45 minutes every day needs more food to maintain a healthy eating plan than someone who plays tennis once a week.
 Likewise, a 6’6 man will need much more food than a 5’2 woman, just like an SUV needs more fuel than a motorcycle.
 There are also people that are genetically predisposed to deal with calories differently.
-All things being equal, one person may never worry about their diet and stay slim whereas someone else might constantly fight weight gain.
+All things being equal, one person may never worry about their diet and stay slim whereas someone else might constantly fight weight gain.3

 It Depends on YOU